Shekhale/gbnns_dim_red/README.md

 #### Naive learning for ICML2020 paper
  `train_naive_triplet.py` - main file for reproducing results from ICLM paper.
  It learns transformation in low dimension, saves transformed dataset, and builds kNN graph for search.
- Next, you must execute `naive_test.cpp` from **search** folder with a corresponding setup
+ Next, you must execute `search/naive_test.cpp` with a corresponding setup.